ga4gh/CGT/cgtd/README.md

 # Quickstart

     make
+    make reset (for a clean ipfs state)

-# Build, Debug and Test Locally
+# Build and Test Locally

 All of the following use docker containers so that the only required dependencies are make, docker (and docker-compose).